VirtualProgrammingLab/viplab-websocket-api/docs/adr/0002-use-sha256-with-base64url-encoding.md

 The json is encoded with Base64Url encoding (RFC 4648).
 The Base64 String is then transferred instead of the raw json.
-For the Base64 string the message digest using SHA256 (FIPS PUB 180-4) is computed and used as verify the integrity.
+For the Base64 string the message digest using SHA256 (FIPS PUB 180-4) is computed and used to verify the integrity.
-The message digest is a sequence of bytes and can be Base64Url encoded to transferred it over a secure channel like JWT.
+The message digest is a sequence of bytes and should be encoded to a lower-case hex string to transfer it over a secure channel like JWT.

 * Good, because the Integrity of the json can be verified simply.
-* Good, because only the small Base64 encoded message digest must be transferred over a secure channel.
+* Good, because only the small hex encoded message digest must be transferred over a secure channel.
 * Bad, because the json is transferred Base64 encoded and must be decoded before use.
 * Bad, because this must be implemented by hand.